blackducksoftware/hub-ui-build/README.md

 # Hub Docker Build
-This script binds terminal aliases for building and mounting the Hub's rest-backend and UI for development.
-The rest-backend is hosted on port `443` and can be accessed at `https://localhost`.
-The UI development proxy is hosted on `8443` and is accessed at `https://localhost:8443`.
+Bind terminal aliases for building and mounting the Hub's rest-backend and UI for development.
+The rest-backend is mounted on port `443` and can be accessed at `https://localhost`.
+The UI development proxy is mounted on `8443` and is accessed at `https://localhost:8443`.

 ## To bind aliases:
 1. Clone and install with `git clone https://github.com/blackducksoftware/hub-ui-build.git && cd hub-ui-build && npm install`